 User story mapping is an agile product design method.
 Designing with user story mapping is one of the most powerful ways to create a user-centered product.
 The product design process always begins with understanding the problem and the user's goals.
 Collect each steps that the user takes to achieve her/his goals.
 Follow the natural, narrative flow of the user journey to explore all user activity easily.
 If an activity can be completed in various way, then you have different user stories.

 By organizing user goals, activities, and user stories, you can create an intuitive, visual backlog, that everyone understands.
 This is what we call user story map.
 Why is it so important to create such easy-to-understand documentation?
 Your customers need a simple way to confirm product goals.
 Plus, your teammates benefit from such a straightforward platform, with a clear description guide at the tip of their fingertips to which thay can add valuable ideas.
 To sum up, user story maps are the visual aid to building shared understanding between project members.

 The first step is to focus on your potential customers.
-Summarize which goals the user achieve by using the product.
+Summarize which goals the users achieve by using the product.
 Write each goal on an index card or post it, and arrange them into the logical order.

 For example on an accommodation website, the goals can be: “find hotels in Florida”, “choose the best hotel, near to the beach”, “book a room for a week”